On Media Formats

 • Apple’s format for iOS photos

-• great compression, Live Photo support, depth data—not safe for Web-convert to WebP or AVIF first
+• great compression, Live Photo support, depth data—not safe for the web, convert to WebP or AVIF first

-• use the HTML <picture> element, which allows you to specify alternative <source> elements—enabling the browser to choose a format it supports from top to bottom.
+• use the HTML <picture> element to specify fallbacks, allowing the browser to choose a supported format from top to bottom.

 General Guidelines